jkomoros/card-web/README.md

 Ensure you have the `gcloud` command line app installed: https://cloud.google.com/sdk/install

 Run `gulp backup` to run a backup.
+You can choose to give it a descriptive name at the prompt to make it easier to remember why you ran the backup, or just hit enter.

 Once this is all set up, every time you run `gulp release` it will automatically save a backup.

-## Backing up

-Instructions are here: https://firebase.google.com/docs/firestore/manage-data/export-import (see that for initial set up)

-Run `gcloud config set project complexity-compendium`

-Run `gcloud beta firestore export gs://complexity-compendium-backup`

-Also can just run `gulp backup`

-### Restoring a back up
+#### Restoring a back up

 Every so often it makes sense to reset the dev database with the most recent prod backup.

 Do that with `gulp reset-dev`.

-That does some combination of the following:

-Run `gcloud config set project dev-complexity-compendium` (if running in devmode)

-Run `gcloud beta firestore import gs://complexity-compendium-backup/[EXPORT_PREFIX]/` where EXPORT-PREFIX is the name of the folder you want to import.
+If you don't have a dev/prod account, just a prod one, it will ask for confirmation before resetting the database.

 ## Favicons